Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

         - *Sprint 2 Planning* - Time to plan your next sprint with your partner!
    - **After Class** - 1) execute your sprint with your project partner.

+## 7. Git & GitHub Pt 2 - ALAN
+   - **In Class Activities**
+        - *Industry Contacts Challenge #2* - Students will connect with an industry professional, this time, to get feedback on their app and design.
+We'll cover how to strategicially make the most time out of your meeting, hacks to finding contact information, the ingredients of a stellar thank you note, and much more.
+   - **After Class** - 1) send an email to reach out to an industry contact for feedback on your product, advice on how to be a successful engineer.
+You can schedule a call or meet in person.

 ## 7. Industry Contacts XXX GitHub Pt 2 - ALAN
    - **In Class Activities**
         - *Industry Contacts Challenge #2* - Students will connect with an industry professional, this time, to get feedback on their app and design.
 We'll cover how to strategicially make the most time out of your meeting, hacks to finding contact information, the ingredients of a stellar thank you note, and much more.